bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Okay, so I think unfortunately we're basically almost out of time here, as if somebody can tell me if that's the case.
 Yeah, so we're going to wrap up.
-I guess just sort of trying to summarize and synthesize from everything that I'm hearing is that lightning as it is today, we're gonna be able to get to maybe a million, maybe 10 million people or something like that who are able to self-sovereignly host themselves, maybe a lot more, who are gonna be able to use services that are maybe of good reputation, and those services themselves will be completely self-hosted, and maybe that's a way of bringing in a lot more people.
+I guess just sort of trying to summarize and synthesize from everything that I'm hearing is that Lightning as it is today, we're gonna be able to get to maybe a million, maybe 10 million people or something like that who are able to self-sovereignly host themselves, maybe a lot more, who are gonna be able to use services that are maybe of good reputation, and those services themselves will be completely self-hosted, and maybe that's a way of bringing in a lot more people.
 Unfortunately, it's difficult with what we have today to actually run one of these services at large scale and might require a lot of storage.
 You're at a very competitive marketplace where your competitors are willing to do the work you're trying to do for money for free.
 And so that might be very, very tight and competitive if you're trying to make money out of it.